 The first step in diagnosing problems in your Firewall policy is to understand the which rules are being applied.
 The Control Panel contains information about individual Firewalls as well as the combined rule set that applies to each Droplet.

-Clicking the name of a Firewall takes you to the Firewall detail page where you can see the policy’s individual rules and the Droplets it targets:
+Clicking the name of a Firewall takes you to the Firewall detail page where you can see the policy’s individual rules and the Droplets it targets.
+This is also where you can add and remove Droplets and tags.

 Reviewing the rules applied by each of your Firewalls can provide an overview of the types of network policy being enforced on your infrastructure as a whole.